ortelius/ortelius.io/content/en/blog/contributors/how-to-bake-an-ortelius-pi-part05.md

 </div>
 <p></p>

-- Check that you see the following Plugins installed if not install `GitHub API Plugin`, `GitHub Branch Source Plugin`, `GitHub Plugin`
+- Check that you see the following Plugins installed if not install `Github API Plugin`, `Github Branch Source Plugin`, `Github Plugin`

 <div class="col-left">
 <img src="/images/how-to-bake-an-ortelius-pi/part05/08-jenkins-plugins-github.png" alt="jenkins plugins github"/>
 </div>
 <p></p>

-- Go to GitHub and create a repository called `ortelius-jenkins-demo-app`
+- Go to Github and create a repository called `ortelius-jenkins-demo-app`
 - Now we need to create a PAT (personal access token) for Jenkins to use to access your repos
 - Click on your profile in the top right hand corner of the browser and select `settings`